versionone/openAgile/Evolve/Charter.md

 ## Exodus

-Many of our integrations continue to be locked within the V1 internal SVN repository, and continuing our move to an open-source model, those integrations need to be migrated to GitHub.
+Many of our integrations continue to be locked within the V1 internal SVN repository, and continuing our move to an open-source model, those integrations need to be cleaned up, verified, and migrated to GitHub.

 * Identify integrations to be maintained or retired (sunset)
+* Purge deprecated integrations from current ServiceHost solution
 * Analyze the integrations for common dependencies, break them out into shared components (EX: ServiceHost.Core)
+* Detangle individual integrations from ServiceHost solution, create each in its own GitHub repo
 * Bring integrations up to latest IDE/Framework versions (Visual Studio 2013/.NET Framework 4.5 & Eclipse Luna/JDK 8)
+* Change EXE and config file name from ServiceHost to integration name???
 * Remove unnecessary dependencies
+* Remove dead/commented out code
 * Create hosted test environments (Azure VMs) with last tested target system versions
 * Ensure that integrations compile and work with last tested target system versions
+* Ensure that integrations have unit test project and that all current tests pass
 * Create Jenkins build job for each integration
 * Verify integration documentation
-* Verify integration AppCatalog entries
+* Verify auto-population and accuracy of AppCatalog entries
-* Triage related GitHub issues and add to backlog
+* Triage related GitHub issues and add to backlog as needed

 > View the [Exodus Plan](Exodus.md) for more details.